anupambhatnagar/GPUPuzzlers/d2h_sync/d2h_sync_answer.md

 In the `first_sum` function the number of copies from the device to the host is equal to the size of the tensor.
 These are incurred due to the `.cpu()` call in the for loop.
-Each `.cpu()` call moves a small amount of data from the GPU to the CPU and takes about 1 microseconds.
+Each `.cpu()` call moves a small amount of data from the GPU to the CPU and takes about 1 microsecond.
+Additionally, the gap betweeen consecutive kernels is about 40 microseconds.
 These repeated calls, highighted in the zoomed trace above make the `first_sum` implementation the slowest one.

 ### Analyzing second_sum - no device to host copies